M.A. in Jazz History and Research

 Students are also assisted by staff at the Institute of Jazz Studies (IJS).
 To learn more about the IJS, click here.

-In January 2007, Jazz Perspectives, the world’s first peer-reviewed journal entirely devoted to jazz scholarship, was founded by two of the program’s faculty, Porter and Howland, who were also its first editors.
+In January 2007, Jazz Perspectives, the world’s first peer-reviewed journal entirely devoted to jazz scholarship, was founded by Lewis Porter and John Howland, who were also its first editors.
 Click here for more information.